Alert Source Discuss

 Creation by template

 Initcode or not, there is a question of how users should specify the code they intend to run in their account.
 The two main options are to specify the bytecode directly in the transaction or to specify a pointer to the code.
-The simplest pointer would just be the address of some code deployed on-chain.
+The simplest pointer would just be the address of code deployed on-chain.

 Furthermore, specifying code directly would again make it possible for EOAs to have a new, unique ability to execute arbitrary code specified in the transaction calldata.
+It is for these reasons that creation by template is chosen.

 Self-sponsoring: allowing tx.origin to set code

-Once code exists in the EOA, it’s possible for self-sponsored EIP-7702 transactions to have msg.sender == tx.origin anytime the code in the EOA dispatches a call.
-Without EIP-7702, this situation can only ever arise in the topmost execution layer of a transaction.
-Therefore, this EIP breaks that invariant and so it affects smart contracts containing require(msg.sender == tx.origin) checks.
+However, that means the EIP breaks the invariant that msg.sender == tx.origin only happens in the topmost execution frame of a transaction.
+This will affect smart contracts containing require(msg.sender == tx.origin) style checks.
 This check is used for at least three purposes:

 1. Ensuring that msg.sender is an EOA (given that tx.origin always has to be an EOA).
 This invariant does not depend on the execution layer depth and, therefore, is not affected.